IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 - When you have at least one peer, we can move on to making a channel.
     - Creating a channel is a bit of a process, so bare with me!
     - A channel is used to isolate our blockchain ledger from others on the network.
-(Later we will have the oppturnity to invite members of our network to our channel) Members on the same channel will be able to vaildate eachothers transactions.
+(Later we will have the opportunity to invite members of our network to our channel) Members on the same channel will be able to validate each others transactions.
 For now we just want to make a channel for ourself.
 - Click the "Channels" link on the left navigation menu.
 - Next click the create "New Channel" button in the top right